Learn about current emergencies

 A devastating drought in Ethiopia has caused the worst food crisis there in 30 years, putting millions of people at risk of hunger and disease.
 It’s not too late to address the situation before it gets worse, but this requires urgent support and funding now to prevent a full-blown disaster.

-Millions of poor people around the world face hunger and poverty this year and the next due to droughts, erratic rains and the onset of a powerful El Niño — the climate phenomenon that develops in the tropical Pacific and brings extreme weather to several regions of the world.
+60 million people around the world face hunger and poverty this year and the next due to droughts, erratic rains and the onset of a powerful El Niño — the climate phenomenon that develops in the tropical Pacific and brings extreme weather to several regions of the world.

 Food shortages and malnutrition have reached alarming levels, especially in children and 9.2 million people are in need of immediate life-saving assistance.